-The General Plan EIR found that the General Plan policy that directs creation of the C-3 District would reduce vehicle miles travelled, and consequently GHG emissions, by placing commercial development in convenient locations that would reduce trip lengths.
+The General Plan EIR found that the General Plan policy that directs creation of the C-3 District would reduce vehicle miles travelled, and consequently GHG emissions, by placing commercial development in convenient locations that would reduce trip lengths (General Plan EIR, p.
+22-24).
 It is anticipated that the commercial nodes would place retail services closer to rural residents and that most other trips to the commercial nodes would be pass-by trips from people already traveling on U.S. Highway 101.
-Future development of the Livestock 101 node in conformance with the proposed C-3 District code standards would contribute to the construction and operational emissions impacts identified in the General Plan EIR dependent on site-specific circumstances, which will be analyzed at the time specific development projects are proposed.
+Future development of the C-3 District nodes in conformance with the proposed C-3 District code standards would contribute to the construction and operational emissions impacts identified in the General Plan EIR dependent on sitespecific circumstances, which will be analyzed at the time specific development projects are proposed.
 All future development would be required to comply with state regulations, General Plan policies, and air district requirements.
-General Plan Policies LU-1.1, LU-1.2, LU-2.7, LU-4.2, LU-4.4, LU-5.3, and LU-5.6 promote smart growth and mixed use to reduce the number and length of vehicle trips (General Plan EIR pp. 11-37-11-40).
+General Plan Policies LU-1.1, LU-1.2, LU-2.7, LU-4.2, LU-4.4, LU-5.3, and LU-5.6 promote smart growth and mixed use to reduce the number and length of vehicle trips (General Plan EIR pp. 11-37- 11-40).
 General Plan Policies C-1.1, C-1.2, C-1.10, C-2.1, and C-2.2 promote transit, bicycling, and pedestrian trips (General Plan EIR p.
 11-42- 11-44).
 The California Building Code and General Plan Policies LU-2.1 and LU-2.2 promote sustainable building practices.
 General Plan Policy LU-2.3 requires energy conservation standards for new construction, and LU-2.4 requires new buildings to be oriented and landscaped to enhance natural lighting and solar access (General Plan EIR pp. 11-37- 11-38).
-The proposed C-3 District Code provides detailed development regulations that limit the intensity of future development and the types of land uses allowed within the node and would allow for uses consistent with the land uses analyzed in the General Plan, which include shopping centers, truck and automobile stations, tourist-serving commercial uses, and hotels/motels (General Plan, p.
-3-6; General Plan EIR, p.
-3-37).
+The proposed C-3 District Code provides detailed development regulations that limit the intensity of future development and the types of land uses allowed within the node and would allow for uses consistent with the land uses analyzed in the General Plan.
 Site specific development proposals will be reviewed for design features that reduce GHGs such as walkability.
-Future development of the project would fit within the growth projections utilized in the General Plan EIR analysis.
-The Livestock 101 C-3 node would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.
+Future development within the C-3 District nodes would fit within the growth projections utilized in the General Plan EIR analysis.
+The C-3 District would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.